Synapse Glossary¶

 See Storm Reference - Advanced - Variables for a more detailed discussion of variables.

 Within Synapse, a view is a ordered set of layers (see Layer) and associated permissions that are used to synthesize nodes from the Cortex, determining both the nodes that are visible to users via that view and where (i.e., in what layer) any changes made by a view’s users are recorded.
-A default Cortex consists of a single layer and a single view, meaning that by default all nodes are stored in one layer and all changes are written to that layer.
+A default Cortex consists of a single layer and a single view, meaning that by default all nodes are stored in one layer, all changes are written to that layer, and all users have the same visibility (view) into Synapse’s data.

 In multi-layer systems, a view consists of the set of layers that should be visible to users of that view, and the order in which the layers should be instantiated for that view.
 Order matters because typically only the topmost layer is writeable by that view’s users, with subsequent (lower) layers read-only.
 Explicit actions can push upper-layer writes downward (merge) into lower layers.